jemmings-git/pyrite_analysis/README.md

 # Acknowledgements

+## Figure 1 is derived from the [GeoDeepDive](https://geodeepdive.org) (now known as xDD) library and machine reading system
+As the basis of our pyrite application we [forked](https://github.com/jemmings-git/pyrite_app) the text mining application used in Peters, Husson and Wilcots [2017, Geology](http://doi.org/10.1130/G38931.1).
+A comprehensive description of the original Peters et al. 2017 application is located here: https://github.com/UW-Macrostrat/stromatolites_demo

 ## Figure 2 utilises Phase 1 data from the Sedimentary Geochemistry and Palaeoenvironments Project (SGP) http://sgp-search.io/
 The citable references for the Phase 1 data product are:
 Mehra et al. 2021, GSA Today, 31, https://doi.org/10.1130/GSATG484A.1.